sagarkoshti1990/sunbird-video-player/README.md

       epubElement.addEventListener('telemetryEvent', (event) => {
         console.log("On telemetryEvent", event);
       });
-      this.epub.nativeElement.append(epubElement);
+      this.video.nativeElement.append(epubElement);
   }
   ....

 ```

-**Note:** : Click to see the mock - [playerConfig](https://github.com/Sunbird-Knowlg/sunbird-epub-player/blob/main/src/app/data.ts) and send input config as string
+**Note:** : Click to see the mock - [playerConfig](https://github.com/Sunbird-Knowlg/sunbird-video-player/blob/release-5.5.0/src/app/data.ts) and send input config as string

 # Use as Angular library in angular app
 ## Step 1: Installation